chaoss/metrics/2_Growth-Maturity-Decline.md

 --- | --- | ---
  Defined | [Open Issues](activity-metrics/open-issues.md) | What is the number of open issues?
  Defined | [Closed Issues](activity-metrics/closed-issues.md) | What is the number of closed issues?
- Protyping | [Issue Resolution Efficiency](activity-metrics/issue-resolution-efficiency.md) | What is the number of closed issues/number of abandoned issues?
+ Christian | [Issue Resolution Efficiency](activity-metrics/issue-resolution-efficiency.md) | What is the number of closed issues/number of abandoned issues?
- Protyping | [Open Issue Age](activity-metrics/open-issue-age.md) | What is the the age of open issues?
+ Christian | [Open Issue Age](activity-metrics/open-issue-age.md) | What is the the age of open issues?
- Protyping | [First Response to Issue Duration](activity-metrics/first-response-to-issue-duration.md) | What is the duration of time for a first response to an issue?
+ Christian | [First Response to Issue Duration](activity-metrics/first-response-to-issue-duration.md) | What is the duration of time for a first response to an issue?
- Protyping | [Closed Issue Resolution Duration](activity-metrics/closed-issue-resolution-duration.md) | What is the duration of time for issues to be resolved?
+ Christian | [Closed Issue Resolution Duration](activity-metrics/closed-issue-resolution-duration.md) | What is the duration of time for issues to be resolved?

 ## Code Development